-The Office of Residence Life will request that all new students residing in a College-owned residence provide, on a voluntary basis, emergency contact information and a person to contact if the student is reported missing.
+The Office of Residence Life will request that all new students residing in a college-owned residence provide, on a voluntary basis, emergency contact information and a person to contact if the student is reported missing.
 Returning students living in on-campus housing will also be given the opportunity each year to provide emergency contact information and a person to contact if the student is reported missing.
 A student may identify the same individual for both purposes or may choose different individuals as their emergency contact and person to contact if the student is reported missing.
 The College may contact both the emergency contact and the person to contact if the student is reported missing.

-Contact information provided by the student will be registered confidentially and will be accessible only to authorized College officials, such as the Dean of Students, Director of Public Safety, and the Director of Residence Life.
+Contact information provided by the student will be registered confidentially and will be accessible only to authorized College officials, such as the Vice President for Student Affairs, Executive Director of Student Life / Dean of Students, and the Director of Public Safety.
 Students' designated contacts may be released to local law enforcement officers in furtherance of a missing person investigation.

-The Dean of Students will notify the designated contact(s) within 24 hours after the student is determined to be missing.
-If a student is under the age of 18 and not emancipated, the Dean of Students must notify a custodial parent or guardian within 24 hours of the determination that the student is missing in addition to notifying any additional contact person designated by the student.
+The Executive Director of Student Life / Dean of Students will notify the designated contact(s) within 24 hours after the student is determined to be missing.
+If a student is under the age of 18 and not emancipated, the Executive Director of Student Life / Dean of Students must notify a custodial parent or guardian within 24 hours of the determination that the student is missing in addition to notifying any additional contact person designated by the student.
 Additionally, the Office of Public Safety will notify local law enforcement agencies within 24 hours of the determination that the student is missing, unless a local law enforcement agency is the entity that determines that the student is missing.